applicaster/zapp-analytics-plugin-firebase/about.md

 **Key Features:**
 * Behavioral Analytics - A strong set of [automatic events](https://support.google.com/firebase/answer/6317485?hl=en) complemented by Applicaster's own broad and deep [custom events](https://docs.google.com/spreadsheets/d/1Hlp2sAm9lsKR3x__pk-dD-oCVBO3vJItjnQlrNwB_NM/edit?usp=sharing) gives you a ton of insight into behavior in your app.
 Can segment by an array of parameters, create user groups based on behavior, and set certain activity up as conversion events to optimize for.
-* Navigation Tracking - Powerful funnel analysis and robust screen tracking enables you to understand the navigation patterns in your app in order to better capitalize on the dynamic configurability of our UI Builder
+* Navigation Tracking - Powerful funnel analysis combined with Firebase's out-of-the-box screen tracking helps you understand the navigation patterns in your app in order to better capitalize on the dynamic configurability of our UI Builder
 * Broad Integrations - Fully baked into the Google and Firebase ecosystem, you can optimize push messages sent from the Firebase Notifications, capitalize on revenue data from the Google Play Store, track the effectiveness of app marketing campaigns via Google Ads and several other acquisition channels, dump data directly into BigQuery, and more.
 * Audience Centric - Capitalizing on Google's enormous data capture and modeling, Firebase enables you to get a strong sense of your users' demographics and interests and even slice behavioral data by this information.
 * No data limit on events - As opposed to the traditional Google Analytics platform, there are no data limits on how many events you can send and the platform never resorts to sampling.